koehlma/pile-rs/README.md

 ## What is a `SharedVec`?

 `SharedVec` is a fast and ordered collection, similar to `Vec`, onto which values can be pushed.
-In contrast to a `Vec`, a `SharedVec` allows pushing values through a shared reference but, in turn, does not allow values to be removed.
+In contrast to a `Vec`, a `SharedVec` allows pushing values through a shared reference.
 Pushing values is an *O(1)* operation and will never relocate previously pushed values, i.e., previous values remain at a stable address in memory.
 This enables safe pushing through a shared reference.

-When pushing a value, `SharedVec` returns a reference to the value in addition to a *key*.
-The key does not borrow from the `SharedVec` and can be used to retrieve the value in *O(1)*.
+When pushing a value, a `SharedVec` returns a shared reference to the value in addition to a *key*.
+This key does *not* borrow from the `SharedVec` and can be used to retrieve the value in *O(1)*.
 In addition, given an exclusive reference to the `SharedVec`, the key can be used to obtain an exclusive reference to the value in *O(1)*.
-Every key corresponds to an insertion *index*.
-Values can also be accessed by their insertion index in *O(log n)*.
-Iterating over a `SharedVec` or converting it to a `Vec` will also preserve the insertion order.
+Every key corresponds to an *index* indicating the position of the value in the `SharedVec`.
+Values can also be accessed by their index in *O(log n)*.

-Values cannot be removed from a `SharedVec`.
+Iterating over a `SharedVec` or converting it to a `Vec` will also preserve the order in which values have been pushed onto the `SharedVec`.

 Here is a list of similar data structures and their differences: